-PET imaging is the one of the most powerful and least invasive way of observing the metabolic activity of an organn a tumor or any cells in body tissue.
+PET imaging is one of the most powerful and least invasive ways of observing the metabolic activity of an organ and a tumor or any cells in body tissue.
 Today, the radiopharmaceutical molecule widely used in PET imaging is 18F-FDG (FluoroDeoxyGlucose), which is produced in large-size cyclotrons and distributed by major private centers.
 Financial and technical constraints limit the use of more than 200 other molecules that could be of clinical interest.
 Medical and research centers are unable to use more specific molecules, with an often short half-life.
 This limited access has direct consequences on patient care: less specific radiopharmaceuticals, less adequate treatment.

 iMiLAB reveals new horizons in the field of radiopharmaceuticals used in PET imaging.
 It is capable of producing multiple radiotracers a day, with a minimum need in staff, and it relocates the synthesis close to the patient.